panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 console.log(doubled); // logs [6, 12]
 ```

-`doubled` array now has the elements from `numbers` doubled and also have the zeroes removed.
+`doubled` array now has the elements from `numbers` doubled and also has the zeroes removed.

 Ok, a combination of `array.map()` and `array.filter()` maps and filters arrays.
 But is there a shorter approach?